Profile information

 Description

-It is the house I bought in Otaru, Japan.
-I love it.
-It's just a fifteen minute walk from the ropeway and ski lift at Tenguyama and a forty minute walk from Otaru with all its history, romance, and museums.
-The house has fairly large grounds in terms of a Japanese house including a spring and a stream.
-The house is 50+ years old but mostly in pretty good shape although there are some things I would like to eventually improve on it.
-I can host a maximum of two at a time, this is mostly due to the fact that there is only one toilet here.
-I live here by myself but my teenage daughter comes from Hawaii and stays in the summer and during holidays.
+The Manor is just a fifteen minute walk from Bao-House and also from the ropeway and ski lift at Tenguyama and a forty minute walk from Otaru with all its history, romance, and museums.
+Both houses are 50+ years old but mostly in pretty good shape although there are some things I would like to eventually improve on it.

 Art Projects